Sarasota County Library System: History

 The Sarasota County Library System has a range of materials chosen based on the Collection Development Policy.
 These materials are selected by librarians using professional review sources.
 The system also takes recommendations from patrons.

 In addition to digital resources, Sarasota County Libraries also has Pop-Up Library Services that make scheduled stops (also available by request), to "public parks, childcare facilities, condominium complexes, retirement communities, senior centers, recreational facilities and more."
 Services include tech assistance, borrowing materials, returning materials, and other inquiries.

 The mission statement of the Sarasota County Libraries is "to offer equal access to information, foster lifelong learning and inspire community engagement."

 In 2012, Sarasota was named "Florida Library of the Year" by the Florida Library Association.

+A 11th library is planned for Longboat Key.